-- Introductory Pharmacy Practice Experiences (IPPEs) - Students are required to successfully complete a Community Pharmacy IPPE course at the end of the first professional didactic year, usually during the first summer, but winter break options are available.
+• Introductory Pharmacy Practice Experiences (IPPEs)

+- O Students are required to successfully complete a 4-credit hour Community Pharmacy IPPE course at the end of the first professional didactic year, usually during the first summer, but winter break options are available.
 This IPPE takes place in a community pharmacy setting.
 The objective of this experience is to introduce students to basic pharmacist functions in this practice setting.
 The primary emphasis is on prescription intake, processing and dispensing; obtaining a history (drug and medical) and communicating drug and health prevention information to patients.
-Students are expected to complete a minimum of 160 unpaid hours.
-Every attempt is made to accommodate student requests, however, please note that assignments may be made anywhere in New Mexico. - Students are required to successfully complete an Institutional Pharmacy IPPE course at the end of the second professional didactic year, usually during the second summer, but winter break options are available.
+Students are expected to complete a minimum of 160 unpaid hours and complete a set of learning objectives.
+Every attempt is made to accommodate student requests, however, please note that assignments may be made anywhere in New Mexico. - Students are required to successfully complete a 3-credit hour Institutional Pharmacy IPPE course at the end of the second professional didactic year, usually during the second summer, but winter break options are available.
 This IPPE takes place in a hospital or other institutional setting.
 The objective of this experience is to introduce students to interpreting and entering medication orders, drug distribution within the institution, sterile product preparation, and pharmacy administration.
 Students are expected to complete a minimum of 120 unpaid hours and complete a set of learning objectives.
-Every attempt will be made to accommodate student requests, however, please note that assignments may be made anywhere in New Mexico. - During the third professional year, students complete 80 hours of IPPE experience concurrent with the Fall and Spring semesters of didactic coursework.
-This experience focuses on transitions of care and is patient-focused.
-Together, the IPPEs and coursework prepare the student to enter the Advance Practice Experiences (APPEs). - Advanced Pharmacy Practice Experiences (APPEs) - APPE courses comprise the entire fourth year of study and are designed to provide advanced and specialized experiences.
+Every attempt will be made to accommodate student requests, however, please note that assignments may be made anywhere in New Mexico. - O During the third professional year, students must successfully complete a 1-credit hour IPPE experience concurrent with the Fall and Spring semesters of didactic coursework for a total of 80 contact hours.
+This experience focuses on transitions of care and is patient focused.
+Assignments include Soap notes, DI questions and Case Presentations.
+Together, the IPPEs and coursework prepare the student to enter the Advance Practice Experiences (APPEs).

+Advanced Pharmacy Practice Experiences (APPEs)

+APPE courses comprise the entire fourth year of study and are designed to provide advanced and specialized experiences.
 Students will have the opportunity to experience pharmacy practice in a variety of settings.
 One of these experiences must be completed in a rural New Mexico setting.

-This setting may be anywhere in the state of New Mexico, but the rural distinction applies to settings outside the greater Albuquerque, Los Lunas, or Rio Rancho areas.
+This setting may be anywhere in the state of New Mexico, but the rural distinction applies to settings outside the greater Albuquerque, Los Lunas, Edgewood, or Rio Rancho areas.